-All executives participate in the group benefits plan for all employees that provides health, dental, and out-of-country benefits coverage on a cost-sharing basis.
+All executives participate in a group benefits plan that provides health, dental, and out-of-country benefits coverage on a cost-sharing basis.
 In addition, executives receive an annual cash allowance in lieu of a perquisite program.

-&lt;sup>2 Final payout capped at 200% of the initial grant value.
+&lt;sup>2 Final payout capped at 200% of the initial award value.